curl/everything-curl/cmdline/exitcode.md

   server.

- 7. Failed to connect to host. curl managed to get an IP address to the machine and it tried to setup a TCP connection to the host but failed.
-This can be because you have specified the wrong port number, entered the wrong hostname, the wrong protocol or perhaps because there is a firewall or another network equipment in between that blocks the traffic from getting through.
+ 7. Failed to connect to host. curl managed to get an IP address to the machine and it tried to set up a TCP connection to the host but failed.
+This can be because you have specified the wrong port number, entered the wrong hostname, the wrong protocol or perhaps because there is a firewall or other network equipment in between that blocks the traffic from getting through.

  8. Unknown FTP server response.
 The server sent data curl could not parse.
 This is either because of a bug in curl, a bug in the server or because the server is using an FTP protocol extension that curl does not support.
-The only real work-around for this is to tweak curl options to try it to use other FTP commands that perhaps do not get this unknown server response back.
+The only real work-around for this is to tweak curl options to try to get it to use other FTP commands that perhaps do not get this unknown server response back.

  9. FTP access denied.
 The server denied login or denied access to the particular resource or directory you wanted to reach.
 Most often you tried